15 Ways Being An Older Sibling Defines You As A Person

 3. You understand what it means to share (not just toys and space).

-More than sharing toys, personal space, and hand-me-downs, being the oldest sibling teaches you how to share people.
+More than sharing toys, personal space, and hand-me-downs, being the oldest sibling teaches you how to share with people.
 You step back and share Mom and Dad’s affection, the grandparents’ attention, sports coaches’ praises, the teacher’s encouragement, and the list goes on.
 This makes you the opposite of selfish in life.

 4. You inherit the permanent title of “chauffeur.”